bloodycop7/ixehl2rp/README.md

 - Combine HUD
 - User Interface

+Thank you in advance!
 # Contributions
 You may fork this project and submit pull requests ***if you wish***, it will be very appreciated!\
 You may find various Credits everywhere through out the code, make sure to check them out!

 **IMPORTANT**
-- localPlayer is cached Clientside, do not use LocalPlayer()
+- localPlayer is cached Clientside, do not use LocalPlayer()!
-- scrW is cached Clientside, do not use ScrW()
+- scrW is cached Clientside, do not use ScrW()!
-- scrH is cached Clientside, do not use ScrH()
+- scrH is cached Clientside, do not use ScrH()!
-- The schema does not use ply:IsCombine(), use Schema:IsCombine(ply) instead.
+- The schema does not use ply:IsCombine(), use Schema:IsCombine(ply) instead!
 (Look at sh_schema to look at more code.)

 **Thanks to all contributors who have submitted pull requests to improve this project!**
 # Useful Navigation